Set off on the right foot

 Get on at the front and alight at the back of the bus

 The line number and the destination are indicated on the front of the vehicle, and on some vehicles also on the side.
-Get on the bus at the front door and show your ticket to the driver.
-If you do not have a ticket, you can buy one from the driver.
-Then, make room for the other passengers by moving to the back of the bus and get off at the rear door(s).
+Make room for the other passengers by moving to the back of the bus and get off at the rear door(s).
 To make it easier for other passengers to get on and off, do not remain standing in front of the doors if you are not getting off at the next stop.
 In our articulated buses, you can board or alight throught the door of your choice.
 (Plus d'informations)

 Respect the vehicle and the other passengers.